kieranajp/donatello/Write-up/src/41-Construction.md

 ###Sprint 2 - Account Management
 The second sprint could have been dedicated to writing either the web service or a part of the client application; the option not picked for the second sprint would be the third sprint, so the only thing that mattered was the order in which these were done.
 Both sprints were scheduled to last 10 days, so they were interchangeable.
 Having programmed some PHP already, for variety's sake it was decided to work on the Windows program for this sprint - written in C#.

 The part of the application scheduled for this sprint was the login and account management feature.
 The design for this consisted of a series of dialogs to allow a user to login, or, if they had no account, to create one.
 However, rather than opening a new form each time and causing the application to disappear and reappear, potentially in a different location on-screen, the design was for a single form window with changing contents.
-Before creating the User Interface (UI), though, there was some back-end work to do, namely creating an Object to hold Accounts.
+Before creating the UI, though, there was some back-end work to do, namely creating an Object to hold Accounts.

 <div>
 <figure>